ovative-group/GeoexperimentsResearch/README.md

 [2] Kerman, J., Wang, P. and Vaver, J. (2017)
     [Estimating Ad Effectiveness Using Geo Experiments in a Time-Based Regression Framework](https://research.google.com/pubs/pub45950.html).

+## How to install this package
+Currently, GeoexperimentsResearch can only be installed through GitHub.
+The following steps will enable your installation:

+`library(remotes)`

+`install_github("google/GeoexperimentsResearch")